abenkoula71/indian-food-react/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in productionmode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.\
-Your app is read to be deploye
+Your app is read to be deploy
 See thesection about [deploymnt](https://facebook.github.io/create-rect-app/docs/deployment) for more information.
 **Note: ths is  -wayoperation.
 Once yo`eject`
 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your projec